Milad-Akarie/smooth_page_indicator/README.md

 ### Support the Library

-You can support the library by staring in on Github or report any bugs you encounter.
+You can support the library by liking it on pub, staring in on Github and reporting any bugs you encounter.